Hundreds mourn Texas victim in Karachi

 Her body was flown back to Pakistan on Wednesday.
 Senior politicians were among hundreds at the funeral.

-The gunman, identified as 17-year-old Dimitrios Pagourtzis, is being held on murder charges and could face the death penalty.
+The gunman, identified as 17-year-old Dimitrios Pagourtzis, is being held on charges of murder and aggravated assault.

 Sabika Sheikh had been due to return home to Pakistan in just a few weeks' time, ahead of the Muslim festival of Eid.